a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 ### Flask-SQLAlchemy `paginate` Method

-The Flask-SQLAlchemy extension has a <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/api/#flask_sqlalchemy.BaseQuery.paginate">`paginate` method</a> that produces <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/api/#flask_sqlalchemy.Pagination">`Pagination` objects</a>.
-The pagination method is a member of the <a href="https://docs.sqlalchemy.org/en/13/orm/query.html#the-query-object"><code>Query</code> class</a>, and I think the easiest way to understand how it works is with a demonstration in the interactive shell:
+The Flask-SQLAlchemy extension has a <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/api/#flask_sqlalchemy.BaseQuery.paginate" target="_blank">`paginate` method</a> that produces <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/api/#flask_sqlalchemy.Pagination" target="_blank">`Pagination` objects</a>.
+The pagination method is a member of the <a href="https://docs.sqlalchemy.org/en/13/orm/query.html#the-query-object" target="_blank"><code>Query</code> class</a>, and I think the easiest way to understand how it works is with a demonstration in the interactive shell:

 <pre><code><span class="cmd-venv">(venv) flask-api-tutorial $</span> <span class="cmd-input">flask shell</span>
 <span class="cmd-results">Python 3.7.4 (default, Jul 20 2019, 23:16:09)